eggiroux/eggiroux/README.md

 Backend:
 - A live server for resource market prices that update every hours based on a Google Trends API query.
 - My own auth server (using bcrypt and jason web tokens) -- made available in my repos for easy reuse in the future.
+(I've extracted this to [its own repo](https://github.com/eggiroux/auth-server)!)
 - Game data (prices and some game logic) stored on MongoDB.
 - Player data stored on MongoDB.